EASS-HIT-PART-A-2025-CLASS-VII/WhatTheNote/README.md

     - Groq Service

 6. **Use the website**<br>
-    Head to http://localhost:3000/ in you browser to start using WhatTheNote
+    Head to http://localhost:3000/ in your browser to start using WhatTheNote

 ## Backend
 **Backend Tech Stack Includes:**
 - FastAPI (Python 3.13+)
 - MongoDB (hosted on an external server)